ProCode-Software/proicons/CONTRIBUTING.md

 ## Contributing to packages

 The main ProIcons package is inside of the root `src` folder.
 Other packages are available in the `packages` folder.
-We use [Bun workspaces](https://bun.com/docs/pm/workspaces) to manage and distribute multiple packages in a single monorepo.
+We use [PNPM workspaces](https://pnpm.io/workspaces) to manage and distribute multiple packages in a single monorepo.

 ## Contributing to documentation